Office of Environmental and Energy Coordination

 EVs are a great option for those who want to reduce their environmental impact.
 Walking, biking and using public transportation are the most environmentally friendly ways to travel, but aren’t always feasible.
 If you rely on cars or light-duty trucks to get around, buying or leasing an electric alternative is one way you can reduce your carbon footprint.

 Fully electric and plug-in hybrid EVs are more fuel efficient and produce no tailpipe emissions when operating in electric-only mode.
-As part of the Community-wide Energy and Climate Action Plan, the Office of Environmental and Energy Coordination (OEEC)estimates that switching from gas-powered to electric vehicles could lead to reductions of 2.04 million metric tons of greenhouse emissions across the Fairfax County, helping us achieve 19 percent of the 2050 carbon neutrality goal.
+As part of the Community-wide Energy and Climate Action Plan, the Office of Environmental and Energy Coordination (OEEC) estimates that switching from gas-powered to electric vehicles could lead to reductions of 2.04 million metric tons of greenhouse emissions across Fairfax County, helping us achieve 19 percent of the 2050 carbon neutrality goal.

 TYPES OF ELECTRIC VEHICLES